Houdini 22.0 Nodes Geometry nodes

 Set the current target joint

-1. In the Joint Capture Paint viewport state, press A and select your joints from the Rig Visualizer.
+1. In the Joint Capture Paint viewport state, press A and select your joints from the rig visualizer.

 Set the current unlocked joints

-1. In the Joint Capture Paint viewport state, press Z and select your joints from the Rig Visualizer.
+1. In the Joint Capture Paint viewport state, press Z and select your joints from the rig visualizer.

 To box select multiple joints:

-1. Presss Z to enter persistent mode.
+1. Press Z to enter persistent mode.

-Display deformed geometry
+Display the deformed geometry

-In the Joint Capture Paint viewport state, turn on Display deformed geometry from the viewport toolbar.
+In the Joint Capture Paint viewport state, turn on Display Deformed Geometry from the viewport toolbar.

 Change the current brush operation

-Apply brush operation to all selected
+Apply the brush operation to all selected

 Use groups for masking